danielatrivella/np3_ligand/np3_LigPCDS/README.md

 #### LigPCDS - dataset record

-The LigPCDS can be retrieved from Zenodo, an open dissemination research data repository.
+The LigPCDS v1.0.1 can be retrieved from Zenodo, an open dissemination research data repository.
 The deposit data is located in record [10.5281/zenodo.7872577](https://doi.org/10.5281/zenodo.7872577), and contains:

-- LigPCDS-SP_record : The dataset with the SP-based modeling images, vocabulary, structure labeling result (xyz record) and DL models.
+- LigPCDS-SP_record : The dataset with the SP-based modeling representations in 3D point cloud, vocabulary, structure labeling result (xyz record) and DL models.
-- LigPCDS-AtomSymbol_record : The dataset with the AtomSymbol-based modeling images, vocabulary, structure labeling result (xyz record) and DL models.
+- LigPCDS-AtomSymbol_record : The dataset with the AtomSymbol-based modeling representations in 3D point cloud, vocabulary, structure labeling result (xyz record) and DL models.
-- LigPCDS-Grids_reso-1.5-2.2_gridspace-0.5 : The dataset with the ligand grid image of the valid ligands list.
+- LigPCDS-Grids_reso-1.5-2.2_gridspace-0.5 : The dataset with the ligand grid representation of the list of valid ligands.

 ---------------------------
 ---------------------------